 Give a full 3.5-hour charge and try turning it back on.
 If it doesn’t work, the issue can be fixed by trying another method.

 Method #2: Hold the power button for 30 seconds and do a hard reset

 This is the first thing you should do and should fix the majority of cases where the Chromebook doesn’t power on.
 Assuming your laptop still has a battery charge left (check the indicator lights), go ahead and press the Power button down and hold it for 30 seconds.
 If you don’t know how to read your battery status, here’s a brief rundown though it varies between brands:

-- If you see a slowly pulsing orange light, the Chromebook is in sleep mode.
+- If you see a slowly pulsing orange light, it’s in sleep mode.

 - If you see a solid blue light, the Chromebook is on.

-- If you see both a solid blue and orange light, the Chromebook is charging.
+- If you see both a solid blue and orange light, it’s charging.

-- If you see no lights, the Chromebook is off or is out of battery.
+- If you see no lights, it’s off or is out of battery.

 If your laptop isn’t completely locked down, it should power down.
 Press the button again to power back on and show the Chrome logo and splash screen.

 If there’s no more power left, go ahead and charge it first before you do this.
 You don’t need a full charge, just a quick charge should be enough.

 This isn’t the best solution, but it’s a good place to start.
 You’d be surprised at how many users forget their laptop is out of batter and just needs a full charge to get going again.
 That’s why I suggest you start here.
 Forcing shutdown will also clear your Chromebook’s hardware, like the RAM and other caches that may store data causing it to not start.